arnicas/interactive-vis-course/Week7/README.md

 Transitions allow us to animate changes of properties in code.

-Read:
+**Read**:

 * Updating data, transitions, etc: http://chimera.labs.oreilly.com/books/1230000000345/ch09.html#_updating_data (as far as "Other Kinds of Data Updates")
 * Optional: http://blog.visual.ly/creating-animations-and-transitions-with-d3-js/

-This below example could have used transitions etc.  Also, let's critique it:
+This below example could have used transitions etc.  Also, let's critique it a little:

 * http://www.npr.org/sections/money/2015/09/30/444446022/what-youll-actually-pay-at-1-550-colleges

-See the transition with a delay by dot in **scatter_transitions.html**:
+See the transition with a delay by dot in **scatter_transition_in.html**:

 ````
 // adding a silly intro animation to catch the eye -- using transition: